CollaboRateMgmt/CollaboRate/README.md

    We define a microtask as follows:

-   **A microtask is the mental work done when a person breaks down an independent problem statement.
+   **A microtask is the mental work done to break down an independent problem statement.
 The work breakdown usually yields two independent problem statements.
-Or the problem statement is so small that it can be solved by a single sentence that has a slight logical complexity.** By 'independent' we mean that the child problem statements refer neither to the parent nor to each other.
+Sometimes, the problem statement is very small.
+It cannot break down into 2.
+You must solve it by a single sentence that has a slight logical complexity.**

+   'Independent' problem statements refer neither to their parent nor to their sibling.
 In other words, a problem statement must be 'self-contained'.
+It description must be clear and complete.

+   A problem statement need not contain certain information if:
+   - It is public
-It must contain all the information needed to clearly and completely describe the problem.
-Of course, it need not contain publicly available information that is general knowledge to the problem's industry area (domain).
+   - It is general knowledge to the problem's industry area (domain).

    We also refer to problem statements as tasks.
 So, in the context of CollaboRate there is a difference between tasks and microtasks.